sav-che/TL-2/Authors/Bertoloni, Giuseppe {std. G. Bertol.}.md

-> [!cite] BHL link: this entry starts at [page 126](https://www.biodiversitylibrary.org/item/103859#page/136/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 126](https://www.biodiversitylibrary.org/page/33265323) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Bertoloni, Giuseppe (1804-1878), Italian botanist and entomologist, son of Antonio Bertoloni, professor of botany and 1869-1878 also director of the botanical garden of the University of Bologna. (*G. Bertol.*).
+Bertoloni, Giuseppe (1804-1878), Italian botanist and entomologist, son of Antonio Bertoloni, professor of botany and 1869-1878 also director of the botanical garden of the University of Bologna.
+**Abbreviated name**: *G. Bertol.*

 #### Herbarium and types